Diamond Color Guide: What Is the Diamond Color Scale

 Lab-grown diamonds can and should be certified.
 It is inadvisable to purchase any diamond without diamond certification.

 The majority of VRAI created diamonds are primarily colorless or near colorless ranging from D-J on the color scale.
-For diamonds with eye-visible color grades, the extent of the visibility of the faint hue can be viewed through our 360 videos for each unique diamond, based on their shape and cut, or requested from our diamond specialists during appointments.
+For each diamond with eye-visible color grades, the extent of the visibility of the faint hue can be viewed through our 360 videos or requested from our diamond specialists during appointments.